 Top rail cover has no tears or holes

-Wooden playpen with slats spaced no more than 2 inches (60 mm) apart
+Wooden playpen with slats spaced no more than 2 and 3/8 inches (60 mm) apart

 If staples are used in construction, check that they're firmly installed and none are missing or loose

 These are helpful in taking babies on outings.
-The CPSC recommends always securing the seat belts when using the stroller or carriage.
+The CPSC recommends always securing the harness when using the stroller.
 Never leave a child unattended in a stroller.
 Keep children's hands away from pinching areas when stroller is being folded or unfolded, or the seat back is being reclined.
-For safety reasons, look for a stroller or carriage with:
+For safety reasons, look for a stroller with:

 A wide base to prevent tipping